Joining the 100,000 Genomes Project research community

 Become a member of an existing GeCIP domain

-Please read the information below carefully, and then use this form to apply to become a member of an existing domain.
+Please read the information below carefully, then use this form to apply to join an existing GeCIP domain:

 Note that any member of staff at an NHS Genomic Medicine Centre that has helped to recruit patients can become a member relevant GeCIP domain if they request it using the application form above.